samocooper/nuclitrack/docs/index.rst

 	> pip install nuclitrack

-Note: If Python2 is installed on your system, you might need to use the pip3 installer, to ensure everything works properly.
+Note: If Python2 is installed on your system, you will probably need to specify the pip installer to use e.g. pip3.6, to ensure everything works properly.
+Note: Kivy may require the openGL dev library to install properly, e.g. yum install mesa-libGL on RHEL/Fedora linux

 Launching NucliTrack
 --------------------